janko/shrine-example/README.md

   $ bundle install
   ```

-* Have Postgres on your machine, and run
+* Have SQLite on your machine, and run

   ```sh
   $ sequel -m db/migrations sqlite://database.sqlite3